 Harriet Augusta Newcomb presented the Old Town Hall to the town in 1882 as a tribute to her father, Nathaniel Newcomb.
 The College purchased the Old Town Hall from the town of Norton in 1982.
 Using the building for storage… Read More »

-Reverend James G. Vose of Providence, Rhode Island speaks at Commencement.
+Reverend James G. Vose of Providence, RI, speaks at commencement.

 The chemistry class experiments with photography for the first time.

 Reverend R. R. Meredith of Boston, MA, speaks at commencement.